jordanbehan/rd/README.md

-# rd
-Design documentation and prototype
+# This is my README